 The best example of this pattern is java compiler that interprets the java source code into byte code that is understandable by JVM.
 Google Translator is also an example of an interpreter pattern where the input can be in any language and we can get the output interpreted in another language.

 Check out Interpreter Pattern post for example program.

 Iterator pattern in one of the behavioral pattern and it’s used to provide a standard way to traverse through a group of Objects.
 Iterator pattern is widely used in Java Collection Framework where Iterator interface provides methods for traversing through a collection.

 Memento pattern is implemented with two objects – Originator and Caretaker.
-Originator is the object whose state needs to be saved and restored and it uses an inner class to save the state of Object.
-The inner class is called Memento and its private, so that it can’t be accessed from other objects.
+The originator is the object whose state needs to be saved and restored and it uses an inner class to save the state of Object.
+The inner class is called Memento and it’s private so that it can’t be accessed from other objects.

 Check out Memento Pattern for sample program and implementation details.

 There are a lot of design patterns that doesn’t come under GoF design patterns.
 Let’s look at some of these popular design patterns.